eXpandFramework/Reactive.XAF/src/Modules/GridListEditor/Readme.md

 ## Details

+This is a WinForma module.
 To freeze the TopRowIndex of a ListView when its CollectionSource get reloaded add a new rule to your model as in next image.

 <twitter>